magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 ## Overview

-ThingsBoard allows you to provide Single Sign-On functionality for your customers and automatically create tenants, customers, or sub customers using external user management platforms, that supports the OAuth 2.0 protocol.
+IoT Hub allows you to provide Single Sign-On functionality for your customers and automatically create tenants, customers, or sub customers using external user management platforms, that supports the OAuth 2.0 protocol.
 A list of platforms that supports the OAuth 2.0 protocol: [Google](https://developers.google.com/identity/protocols/oauth2/openid-connect), [Okta](https://www.okta.com/), [Auth0](https://auth0.com/), etc.

 ## OAuth 2.0 authentication flow

-ThingsBoard supports the Authorization Code grant type to exchange an authorization code for an access token.
+IoT Hub supports the Authorization Code grant type to exchange an authorization code for an access token.
-Once the user returns to the ThingsBoard client via redirect URL, the platform will get the authorization code from the URL and will use it to request an access token from the external user management platform.
+Once the user returns to the IoT Hub client via redirect URL, the platform will get the authorization code from the URL and will use it to request an access token from the external user management platform.
-Using the [basic mapper](/docs/{{docsPrefix}}user-guide/oauth-2-support/#basic-mapper) or [custom mapper](/docs/{{docsPrefix}}user-guide/oauth-2-support/#custom-mapper), external user info object will be converted from external platform into ThingsBoard internal OAuth 2.0 user.
+Using the [basic mapper](/docs/{{docsPrefix}}user-guide/oauth-2-support/#basic-mapper) or [custom mapper](/docs/{{docsPrefix}}user-guide/oauth-2-support/#custom-mapper), external user info object will be converted from external platform into IoT Hub internal OAuth 2.0 user.
-After this, the regular ThingsBoard authorization flow will happen.
+After this, the regular IoT Hub authorization flow will happen.

 ## Scenario description